themryan/PicoBot/README.md

 #### **HC-SR04 Sonar Distance Sensor**

 Please note that the default HC-SR04 sensor is 5 volts.
 As such it will need special care in connecting to the Pico which is a 3V board.
+See 'schematics' for the resistor ladder I used to drop the voltage.

 #### **DRV3388 Breakout Board**

 The DRV3388 is not an absolute requirement for this robot.
 It is simply the device driver we used.
 Any two channel H-bridge driver should work.
 However, the SLOW_DECAY setting for the adafruit_motor may need to be changed.
+See your device's data sheet for information on what is needed.

 #### **Two DC Motors**